meirad/travel/README.md

 Database: Uses MongoDB to store user and booking information.
 Payment: Collects payment information and processes bookings securely.

+TO RUN THE PROJECT NEED AT LEAST NODE VER 20 +

 How to Set Up the Project